 Once your B2B lead generation strategy starts paying off, you’ll start to see a full pipeline of new leads for your business.
 But your hard work doesn’t stop there.
 You’ll need to pick the best time to follow up with sales leads before they convert into paying clients or customers.

 The Importance of Lead Nurturing & Sales Follow Up

 Once a lead ends up in your pipeline, you’ll need to “nurture” them until they’re ready to close.

-Lead nurturing is important because it keeps your brand on your prospect’s mind, gives you an opportunity to handle objections, and ensures that you know exactly where they are at in the sales cycle.
+Lead nurturing is important because it keeps your brand on your prospect’s mind, gives you an opportunity to handle objections, and ensures that you know exactly where your sales leads are in the sales cycle.

 Step 1: Score Your Leads